American hockey coach Wroblewski sidelined by COVID-19 - ExBulletin

 The only real newcomers to the roster are forwards Taylor Heise (University of Minnesota) and Hannah Bilka (Boston College), and Cornell University defender Rory Guilday.

 Wroblewski spent two seasons coaching Los Angeles Kings American Hockey League affiliate, the Ontario Reign, before resigning for personal reasons.
-The 41-year-old is best known for his four years with the National Team Development Program, where he oversaw teams that produced 29 NHL draws.
+The 41-year-old is best known for his four years with the National Team Development Programwhere he oversaw teams producing 29 NHL draws.

 Sources